 When we first bought tickets for the Atlanta Blacklight Slide way back in October, the “early bird” price was $20 instead of the “regular” $50 and the deal said it was ending at the end of the month.
 We figured it was a pretty good deal and bought them.
 When my friend looked again in March, it still advertised the $20 early bird deal, again ending soon.
 When we looked the day before the event, the early bird deal was still in effect, ending that night.
 So don’t be fooled; I don’t think it ever goes up.
 (It’s still $20 at time of writing, by the way.)

-Then you add to that the price of your inner tube ($10 if you buy through the event, but you can buy them for a little less if you buy a multi-pack of inner tubes on Amazon), which the website says has to meet their size requirement of a maximum 36 inches.
+Then you add to that the price of your inner tube (the tubes cost $10 each if you buy through the event, but you can buy them for a little less if you buy a multi-pack of inner tubes on Amazon), which the website says has to meet their size requirement of a maximum 36 inches.
 You’ll also have to pay parking ($10).
 Then if you want to lock your stuff away close by, you’ll have to rent a locker ($10).
 You’re now up to $50 for unlimited trips down the slide, a glow in the dark tattoo, a hand towel, the blacklight party, an inner tube, a locker, and an unspecified donation to a local charity.
 You can also purchase other merchandise like neon paint.

 The Blacklight Slide

 First things first, you’ll have to register.
 Registration hours were from 5-7 p.m., and even with arriving just before 6, we sat in a line of cars for 30 minutes before the one lane of cars became a free-for-all of people making their own lanes.
 We got parked and went to wait in line for registration, but it was more of a giant blob of people.
 After a while, a group split off and created their own line, causing a mass of people to move to fill in the gap.
 This is really the only reason we got as far up as we did.
 We then waited for over an hour in this line to get registered and receive our tiny towels.